-Kenneth MacLean is experienced in a broad range of commercial litigation and dispute resolution.
-He is also admitted as a member of the bars of Anguilla and the British Virgin Islands.
-He has practised as a member of the Bar of the State of New York.
-He is fluent in French and has a good working knowledge of German.
-He is recommended in Chambers and Partners for 2013 as a leading silk for commercial litigation.
+Kenneth MacLean is a highly experienced advocate and adviser practising across a broad range of commercial litigation and arbitration disputes.
+Practice includes shareholder disputes, civil fraud claims, banking and finance litigation, jurisdiction challenges, competition claims and high profile professional negligence disputes.
+He is admitted as a member of the bars of Anguilla and the British Virgin Islands and he has also practised as a member of the Bar of the State of New York.
 He is a member of the ICC and the Premier League Disciplinary Panel.
+Kenneth is recommended in Chambers UK and The Legal 500.
+He is fluent in French and has a working knowledge of German.

 "Really lasered in on witnesses' different areas of weakness, and had thought carefully about how to expose them."
 "Has firm and well-reasoned views, and gives clear guidance."
 Chambers UK 2018 - Commercial Dispute Resolution